HowcanoeWang/siyuan-genshin-launcher/README_en_US.md

 # Installation Notes

+* <b style='color:red'>The copyright of the images, icons, music, and video clips used in this plugin belongs to miHoYo.
+This plugin is not an official feature of SiYuan Note, but was created by the plugin author for personal learning of front-end development.
+It is provided as teaching and learning purposes for plugin developers.
+All code and materials are publicly available for free, please do not use for other commercial purposes.</b>
-* <b style='color:red'>This plugin achieves its functionality by replacing files in the installation directory, which will affect all workspaces!</b>
+* **This plugin achieves its functionality by replacing files in the installation directory, which will affect all workspaces!**</b>**
 * Currently only supports Windows and MacOS, with Windows requiring administrator privileges for replacement.
 * The Linux version does not work after restarting due to AppImage running in a temporary folder each time.
 * The f\*\*king stupid file permission in the Android 11+ completely blocks this technical approach.